NARPNet/NARPNet_NCS/src/NARPNet_NCS/README.txt

 Upgrading
 ---------

+Please read the instructions carefully.

 To upgrade the macros to a different version:
 - Take note of your text editor path in your existing Edit macro buttons.
 - Close FLDIGI.
-- Rename the NARPNet_NCS folder in your FLDIGI macros dir to a different name such as "NARPNet_NCS.old".
+- Rename the whole NARPNet_NCS folder in your FLDIGI macros dir to a different name such as "NARPNet_NCS.old".
 - Follow the installation process above, including running the setup script.
 - Copy all the files from the "files" dir of the old macros dir to the "files" dir in the new macros dir, overwriting the new files with the old ones.
+  Don't just copy the whole files dir or you may not get additional files in the new release.
 - Open FLDIGI.
 - In FLDIGI, edit each of the edit button macros and correct your text editor path.